 Make sure to trim any overhanging branches from trees to prevent debris from falling on top of your roof.
 By removing those branches, the roof will be able to dry much faster and avoid water retention, which leads to harmful fungi growth.
 By removing these branches for cedar care roof maintenance, you will also significantly decrease the chances of a tree catching on fire and then setting your roof ablaze.

 While pressure washing is effective in cleaning your driveway or patio, we do not advise power washing your cedar roof.
 The intense pressure from the pressure washer can remove some of the essential resins in your cedar shakes.
 Your cedar roof may not dry quickly, and as a result, the water could be forced into the wood creating damage in the future.
 You could even power wash away the weakened pieces of your roof.
-Instead, we suggest using your garden hose to clean your roof safely.
+Instead, we suggest soft washing, or if you’re going the DIY route, using your garden hose to clean your roof safely.

 Another critical step in cedar shake shingles maintenance is to clean your gutters.
 The point of your home’s gutters is to take rainwater runoff and redirect it away from your house so that it cannot harm the roof or the house’s foundation.
 Unfortunately, when gutters become clogged, they have a harder time redirecting the collected water.
 This can lead to serious backups that will leave rainwater sitting into your shake shingles, which can lead to rotting of the roof.
 For the best cedar shake maintenance, you should be cleaning your gutters out on a very regular basis, especially during the fall, when the leaves are falling off of trees and into the gutter system.